AI in the enterprise

 - How are you measuring the accuracy and quality of your AI outputs?

 - What kind of developer resources have you scoped to meet your specific needs and enterprise requirements?
-Have you scoped out how long it’ll take to build a proof of concept (PoC)?
+Have you scoped out how long it’ll take to build a proof of concept (POC)?

 At this stage, you should ask for a comprehensive support system that includes dedicated implementation, account management, user training, technical support, AI program management, and onsite reviews.